 Not for Profit Community Service Radio

-A membership in our coop is just $40 for the first year, $25 in subsequent years.
+A membership in Nostalgia Broadcasting Cooperative is just $40 for the first year, $25 in subsequent years.
 Besides helping keep us on the air, you'll receive updates on happenings at CJNU, a vote at members' meetings, and an invitation to special events.
 Apply Now